X-Cart trademark use policy

 We at X-Cart love it when people talk about our products, build businesses around those products and produce more products and services that make life better for the end-users.
 We do, however, have trademarks, which we are obliged to protect.

-This document outlines the policy of Qualiteam corp (“Qualiteam”) regarding the use of its trademarks.
+This document outlines the policy of Qualiteam software Ltd (“Qualiteam”) regarding the use of its trademarks.
 Any use of any Qualiteam trademark must be in accordance with this policy.

 Qualiteam owns a number of trademarks and these include: